devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 ## delete_chunk_group

-> delete_chunk_group(tr_dataset, group_id, tracking_or_chunk, delete_chunks)
+> delete_chunk_group(tr_dataset, tracking_or_chunk, group_id, delete_chunks)

-delete_chunk_group
+Delete Group

-delete_chunk_group  This will delete a chunk_group.
+Delete Group  This will delete a chunk_group.
 This will not delete the chunks that are in the group.
 We will soon support deleting a chunk_group along with its member chunks.

 ### Examples